hbctraining/variant_analysis/lessons/file_formats_reference.md

 **4.** Using `grep`, extract only the meta-information lines from the VCF file.

-**5.** Using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file?
+**5.** Using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file.

 **Bonus Challenge:** **6.** For the variant at position 806262 on chromosome 19, what is the reference allele?

 ## BED Files

 **B**rowser **E**xtensible **D**ata (BED) is a tab-delimited file format that contains information on genomic features.
-A BED file's first three columns (Chromosome, Starting Position and Ending Position) are required fields.
+A BED file's first three columns (Chromosome, Starting Position, and Ending Position) are required fields.
 Some BED files have additional columns but these are not required.

 <p align="center">
 <img src="../img/bed.png" width="600">